nfteseum/nfteseum-hackathon-archive/api/docs/api_routes.md

 - post info
 - nft, description
-- find a way to get author wallet id from toeknid and contractaddr
+- find a way to get author wallet id from tokenid and contractaddr
 - likes
 - comments